stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 12 : Use of ChatGPT in real Practical life & also in our day-to-day life

-Here, we have just learned how to smartly use the ChatGPT tool in our day-to-day life effectively to save our time, efforts, energy, and to be more productive, and it also make more task/work ease.
+Here, we have just learned how to smartly use the ChatGPT tool in our day-to-day life effectively to save our time, efforts, energy, and to be more productive, and it also make more task/work ease. *We can watch its video if we want to get some idea*.

 ----